SkyworkAI/Skywork/README_EN.md

 ```

-# ⚠️Declaration and License Aggrement
+# Declaration and License Aggrement

 ## Declaration